YHP FRANCE – L’Ascenseur

-In France it takes low income families about six generations to approach the average income of the general population.
-This is higher than the OECD average (4.5) and much higher than in the Scandinavian countries (2 to 3).
+In France, it takes about six generations for low income families to approach the average income of the general population.
+This figure is higher than the OECD average (4.5) and much higher than in the Scandinavian countries (2 to 3)1.

 Young people from modest backgrounds often suffer discrimination when trying to get employment.
-A study in 2010 showed that when CVs were anonymised 13% of applicants would receive interviews, if the name and address were put on the resumes the interview rate for minorities dropped to just 2.4%.
+A study in 2010 showed that 13% of applicants from minorities would succeed to get a job interview thanks to an anonymous resume2.
+Whenever the name and the adress were mentioned, the chance to get an interview would drop to only 2.4%3.

-This discrimination traps young people in poverty which has major long-term health consequences.
-World leaders have noted the ‘vicious cycle’ whereby NCDs and their risk factors worsen poverty, while poverty contributes to rising rates of NCDs, posing a threat to public health and economic and social development.
+This discrimination traps young people in poverty leading to major long-term health consequences.
+World leaders have pointed out the ‘vicious cycle’ whereby NCDs and their risk factors worsen poverty, while it contributes to rising rates of NCDs, posing a threat to public health and economic and social development4.

-Through L’Ascenseur we are working with four main non-profits to support, welcome, inform, guide and develop young people‘s employment prospects
+Through L’Ascenseur, we are working with four main non-profits to support, welcome, inform, guide and develop young people‘s employment outlook:

 ViensVoirMonTaf, the network of youth without network, to help young people achieve high quality and appropriate internships

-Article 1, to support and help young people from working class backgrounds to academic and professional success
+Article 1, to support and help young people from working class backgrounds to reach academic and professional success.

-La Cravate Solidaire, to increases the chances of success at job interviews by providing professional clothing and coaching support
+La Cravate Solidaire, to increase chances of success at job interviews by providing professional clothing and coaching support.

-In parallel, AZ is a key partner of the development of L’Ascenseur in Les Hauts de France, which takes the concept to an under-resourced region that already hosts our Dunkirk site.
-This will form the base for a grouping of local associations fighting for equality of opportunity, working closely with local schools and university.
+In parallel, AstraZeneca’s YHP is a key partner for the development of L’Ascenseur in Les Hauts de France region, taking the concept to an under-resourced region that already hosts our Dunkirk site.
+This will form the base for a grouping of local associations fighting for equality of opportunity, working closely with local schools and universities.

-ViensVoirMonTaf is a non-profit association created in 2015 to offer third-grade internships to REP students (Ex-ZEP) whose families have few connections, by connecting them withprofessionals.
+ViensVoirMonTaf is a non-profit association created in 2015 to offer third-grade internships to « REP » students (formely ZEP) whose families have few connections, by connecting them with professionals.

-Institut Télémaque encourages socio-cultural openness, helps build self-confidence, improve youth achievements and knowledge of the professional world
+Télémaque encourages socio-cultural openness, helps build self-confidence, improves youth achievements and knowledge of the professional world

 Article1 works for a society where orientation, success in studies and professional integration do not depend on social origins, economic and cultural heritage

-La Cravate Solidaire collects professional outfits from businesses and individuals for young people to use and coaches and supports them through interviews
+La Cravate Solidaire collects professional outfits from businesses and individuals for young people to use and coaches them to achieve job interviews